This following post may contain affiliate links. Read my full disclosure.

 Also, make sure you have the right-sized breast shields as this will make a HUGE difference in the milk you are able to pump.
 With my first, I was barely pumping an ounce at a time and it was so uncomfortable!
 I switched to the 21 mm shields, and my milk production jumped up to 4 ounces in a session within the first few weeks.
 Check out Medela’s guide here.

 Having a car charger is really convenient if you’re on the go a lot.
 I only used it when we traveled, but it did come in handy a few days when my pump charger cord somehow didn’t make it into my work bag for the day… I was able to go out to my car to pump!

 A pumping bra is an absolute must-have if you are pumping milk.
-Not only does it help to achieve a better latch, it allows you to multi-task when you pump.
+Not only does it help to achieve a better latch, but it also allows you to multitask when you pump.
 Whether you are at work and getting things done, or just relaxing on your couch, not having to hold the attachments really makes it easier to pump.

 When it comes to pumping accessories, this starter pack is a must-have.
-This starter pack allows you to pump directly into and feed directly out of the pumping bags – less mess, less things to wash.
-The starter set has multiple adapters to fit with different pumps and even has different feeding attachments so you can attach different nipples onto it if your baby has a preference for a particular brand of nipple.
-I had great luck with the slow flow Kiinde nipples for my baby.
+This starter pack allows you to pump directly into and feed directly out of the pumping bags – less mess, fewer things to wash.
+The starter set has multiple adapters to fit with different pumps and even has different feeding attachments so you can attach different nipples onto it if your baby has a preference for a particular brand of nipples.
+I had great luck with the slow-flow Kiinde nipples for my baby.
 I also had a stash of Lansinoh milk bags to store milk as backups!